 The Maverick rocket motor would be given more fuel to increase standoff distance, and the missile's thermal battery would be improved to provide about three minutes of lifetime to ensure that the missile remained powered in flight.
 The aircraft display would also be updated to provide such data as remaining time of flight.

-The USAF has awarded Raytheon an evaluation contract to test the LOAL Maverick.
-Raytheon is also promoting a rebuild of AGM-65F IR seeker / big warhead Mavericks with a low-cost laser seeker, since stocks of laser-seeker AGM-65Es are running low, as well as an "extended-range" version of the Maverick with a small turbojet engine that would be fired from helicopters.
+The USAF awarded Raytheon an evaluation contract to test the LOAL Maverick, but the exercise went quiet after that..
+Raytheon has also worked on a rebuild of AGM-65F IR seeker / big warhead Mavericks with a low-cost laser seeker, since stocks of laser-seeker AGM-65Es are running low, as well as an "extended-range" version of the Maverick with a small turbojet engine that would be fired from helicopters.
 However, the US armed services now envision the "Joint Air to Ground Missile (JAGM)" as the ultimate replacement for the Maverick, as well as the TOW and Hellfire antitank missiles.
+Unfortunately, due to budget cuts, JAGM development has stretched out.

 * In the early 1980s, the US military initiated an effort under the general designation of "Assault Breaker" to develop a wide range of next-generation smart weapons.
 While the Assault Breaker program did lead to some weapons programs that would be fielded, such as the "SFW" submunition discussed in a later chapter, much of it fizzled out.
 One of the fizzles was an advanced antiarmor weapon designated "Wasp", apparently with a certain degree of reference to the earlier Hornet missile.
 Hughes was awarded a contract for the Wasp in 1982.